v1.2.0 Summary Chapter 6: Advanced tools 6. Introduction 6.13. Command line interface

 -do, --drop-objects Runs the DROP commands attached to objects in which SQL code is enabled.

--sm, --simulate Simulates an export process by executing all steps but undoing any modification in the end.
+-sm, --simulate Simulates an export process by executing all steps but undoing any modifications in the end.

 -tn, --use-tmp-names Generates temporary names for database, roles, and tablespaces when in simulation mode.